Chart Configuration¶

 Set metric ranges and corresponding background colors, font colors for different columns.
 Metrics within the range will be displayed according to the set styles.

-Set metric ranges and mapping values, and when the metric value falls within the set data range, it will display the corresponding mapping value.
+Set metric ranges and mapping values; when the metric value falls within the set data range, it will be displayed as the corresponding mapping value.

-When the metric value satisfies multiple settings simultaneously, it displays the style of the last satisfied condition.
+When a metric value satisfies multiple settings simultaneously, it will be displayed in the style of the last satisfied condition.

-When setting value mappings, neither the ["Display As"] nor the ["Color"] are mandatory fields:
+When setting value mappings, neither the "Display As" nor the "Color" fields are mandatory:

-- The ["Display As"] defaults to empty, meaning no mapping value display;
+- "Display As" defaults to empty, meaning no mapping value display;

-- The ["Color"] defaults to empty, meaning no color mapping display, showing its original color.
+- "Color" defaults to empty, meaning no color mapping, displaying its original color.

 Field Mapping¶

-In actual business scenarios, if the fields to be queried and the fields displayed on the front-end do not match, you can enable field mapping in the chart.
-This works together with the object mapping function of view variables and is turned off by default.
+In actual business scenarios, if the fields to be queried differ from the fields displayed on the front end, field mapping in the chart can be enabled.
+Object mapping functionality for view variables is supported by default but turned off.

-After enabling field mapping, the chart will display the grouped fields and their corresponding mapped fields.
-Grouped fields that are not specified in the mapping will not be displayed.
+After enabling field mapping, the chart displays the grouped fields and their corresponding mapped fields, and any grouped fields not specified in the mapping will not be displayed.

-After enabling, you can query data from external workspaces under the current chart in the current workspace.
+After enabling, data from external workspaces can be queried under the current workspace and chart.

-Below the chart, you can select the target workspace from the authorized workspace drop-down list for querying.
+Below the chart, select the target workspace from the authorized workspace dropdown menu for querying.

 Data Sampling¶

-Only applies to workspaces using the Doris log data engine.
+Only applies to Doris log data engine workspaces.

-After enabling, it will perform sampling queries for data other than "Metrics".
-The sampling rate is not fixed and adjusts dynamically based on data volume.
+After enabling, sampling queries will be performed on data other than "Metrics", with a non-fixed sampling rate that dynamically adjusts based on data volume.

 Time Offset¶

-Since non-time series data has at least a 1-minute query delay after being stored.
-Choosing relative time queries may result in the most recent few minutes of data not being collected, leading to data loss.
+Since non-time-series data has at least a 1-minute query delay after being stored in the database, choosing relative time queries might cause recent minutes' data to be missed, resulting in data loss.

-After enabling time offset, when querying relative time ranges, the actual query time range shifts forward by 1 minute to prevent data retrieval from being empty due to storage delays.
-For example: if the current time is 12:30, and you query the data for the last 15 minutes, with time offset enabled, the actual query time would be: 12:14-12:29.
+After enabling time offset, when querying relative time intervals, the actual query time range shifts forward by 1 minute to prevent data retrieval from being empty due to storage delays.
+For example: if the current time is 12:30 and you query data from the last 15 minutes, after enabling time offset, the actual query time will be: 12:14-12:29.

 Note

-- This setting only takes effect for relative times; if the query time range is "absolute time range," the time offset does not take effect.
+- This setting only applies to relative times; if the query time interval is an "absolute time range," the time offset does not take effect.